GSA/digitalgov.gov/content/events/2020/11/2020-11-25-federal-social-week-2020.md

 * In this session you will hear from:

-  * Tanner Iskra, Video Producer and Host of VA’s "Borne the Battle" Podcast.
+  * Tanner Iskra, Video Producer and Host of VA’s "Borne the Battle" Podcast

 ### Thursday, December 10